mirza1272/X-ray-Chest-Classification-using-Deep-Learning-CNN-Pneumonia-Detection/README.md

 ## 📂 Run Notebook

-The main code resides in:
+The full code resides in:
 📄 **`xraychest_cnn_model.ipynb`**

-Make sure to mount drive / adjust data paths accordingly.
+Make sure to mount your drive or adjust data paths if using Colab.

 ---

 ## 📌 Notes

-- Image size used: 96x96 for faster training.
+- Image size used: `96x96` for faster training
-- Used ImageDataGenerator for data augmentation.
+- Used `ImageDataGenerator` for augmentation
-- Model saved as `best_model.keras`.
+- Final model saved as: `best_model.keras`

 ---

 ## 📬 Author

-Built by **Haseeb ur Rahman** as part of deep learning hands-on training.
+Built by **Haseeb ur Rahman** as part of Deep Learning hands-on training.